emacs-mirror/emacs/mps/manual/source/glossary/p.rst

         :term:`memory (1)` :term:`blocks <block>` of fixed size as
         units for :term:`paging`.
 These are known as *pages*.

-        Pages are often 4 :term:`kB` or 8 kB in size.
+        Pages are often 4 :term:`kB <kilobyte>` or 8 kB in size.
 This size is determined by the addressing hardware of the machine.

     page fault
     page-fault